drackyjr/Git-Automation-Script/README.md

 ## Contact and Support

-Created as a comprehensive portfolio project to demonstrate practical Git automation, scripting skills, and professional development practices.
+Created as a comprehensive project to demonstrate practical Git automation, scripting skills and professional development practices.

 ***